60 Years of Hodgkin and Huxley

 The meeting runs from 9 am to 6:30 pm.
 There will be an open poster session on July 12th for any participants who would like to present their work, starting at 6:30 pm and followed by the conference banquet.
 There are travel funds available for students making poster presentations.

-If you would like to be notified of further details including registration details please send your email address to This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it for inclusion on the mailing list.
+If you would like to be notified of further details including registration details please send your email address to Simon O Connor for inclusion on the mailing list.

 Housing as well as meals will be provided at Trinity College and therefore the overall size of the meeting is limited.
 Meeting registration is therefore on a first come first served basis and will become available soon through this site.
 You can find information on how to reach Trinity College here.